swirtSJW/migration_tools/README.md

 ### Copying unmanaged images:
 To recursively copy image files from the current directory to a destination:

+There is a drush command that will move the images to public:// from
+$conf['doj_migration_base_dir'] for any given organization:

+drush dmi <organization_abbreviation>

 ````
 cd path/to/source/dir
 find -E . -iregex '.*\.(jpg|png|gif)' | cpio --pass-through \